Finbuckle/Finbuckle.MultiTenant/docs/EFCore.md

 If using ASP.NET Core [configure Finbuckle.MultiTenant](GettingStarted) as desired.

 Next, add the desired services in the `ConfigureServices` method of your `Startup` class.
 If using dependency injection for the database context make sure to call `AddDbContext<T>`.
-Dependency injection will also inject the `TenantContext` into the database context constructor:
+Dependency injection will also inject the `TenantInfo` into the database context constructor:

 ```
 public class Startup